-Recently, the College of New Rochelle has celebrated, once again, the positive affirmation of its mission, academic programs, and financial health through its accreditation body Middle States.
+The College of New Rochelle recently celebrated, once again, the positive affirmation of its mission, academic programs, and financial health through its accreditation body Middle States.
 With the strength of this accomplishment firmly in place, the College, believing this the right moment in its history, has developed a Strategic Planning Task Force that has been charged to take a fresh look at the future of higher education and the College’s role therein.

 Phase One: August 2012- September 2012

 - To view the members of the Strategic Planning Task Force, click here.